Meet Dr. Michael Choti

 - Holder of the:

 Michael Choti, M.D., M.B.A., is one of the world’s foremost authorities on gastrointestinal cancers, including pancreatic cancer, one of the most aggressive and difficult-to-treat diseases there is.
-After 21 years at Johns Hopkins University School of Medicine, he agreed to take the helm of the UT Southwestern Department of Surgery.
+After 21 years at Johns Hopkins University School of Medicine, Dr. Choti joined the UT Southwestern Department of Surgery in 2013.

 Being in a position to serve the community is, in fact, part of what attracted Dr. Choti to the field of medicine and led him to pursue his degree at the Yale University School of Medicine three decades ago.